MollyC98/Cart315_GamePrototyping_Desktop/Process/Journal Entries.md

 1) Aesthetically this prototype looks like a new game in comparison to the images or the protytpe we presented before.
 It has depth, the main camera is set to perspective which adds an additional volume to the game.
 Lights have been set up and animated.
 All the room s have different colours so that it does not get monotonous for the players.

 2) I on my part of the design process played with creating vfx, playing with the particle effect in unity.
-Now, when the player hits the lasers it proceed with an electrocuting efffect quite similar to lightining and thunder.
+Now, when the player hits the lasers it proceeds with an electrocuting efffect quite similar to lightining and thunder.

 ![Thunder Effect](Images/thunder.png)